West-leading Lakers beat Suns 117-107 for 3rd win in row

+“We can’t allow ourselves to fall into a trap like that,” Davis said.
+“You got to learn how to handle success within games.”

-James finished with 31 points, 13 rebounds and 12 assists in the Lakers’ third straight victory that appeared well in hand by the end of a dominant first quarter.
+James finished with 31 points, 13 rebounds and 12 assists in a game that appeared well in hand by the end of a dominant first quarter.
 He had double-figure points and assists by halftime.

+“We wanted to get off to a good start and protect home as well as we can,” James said.

 The Suns rallied in the fourth, getting within seven points after trailing by 36 earlier in the game.
 That forced the Lakers’ starters back in, and James steadied them with eight points to close out the win.